Google Ads vs Facebook ads

 - Other indicators of suitability to an advertiser, such as other sites they’ve visited recently

-By that I mean, if you had a product that targeted a very specific demographic, such as a running shoe for middle-aged men, using Google Adwords would not necessarily be the right approach, because you would have to compete with large retailers targeting all buyers of running shoes, and you wouldn’t be able to target your advertising to a specific demograph.
+By that I mean, if you had a product that targeted a very specific demographic, such as a running shoe for middle-aged men, using Google Ads would not necessarily be the right approach, because you would have to compete with large retailers targeting all buyers of running shoes, and you wouldn’t be able to target your advertising to a specific demograph.

 This is where the competition fills the gap.